rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

  * The `/usr/local` directory exists and is recursively writable by the current user.
  * The `/usr/local/etc/` directory exists and is recursively writable by the current user.

-### Setup for Xcode, Command Line Tools, and homebrew

-If you do not have the latest Xcode and command line tools, you need to install them.
-Install the latest [Xcode](https://developer.apple.com/xcode/).

-Then install the command line tools: go to Xcode –> Preferences –> Downloads tab and install the "Command Line Tools."

 Then install [Homebrew](https://github.com/Homebrew/homebrew) into `/usr/local`.